Press Your Luck scandal: Second half

 When the show's control-booth operators realized what Larson was doing, they called Michael Brockman, CBS's head of daytime programming.
 Brockman later told TV Guide, "Something was very wrong [...]
 Here was this guy from nowhere, and he was hitting the bonus box every time.
 It was bedlam, I can tell you."
-Press Your Luck producers wanted to stop the show, but without any apparent rule-breaking by Larson, they were forced to allow it to continue.
+Press Your Luck producers wanted to stop the show, but, with no apparent rule-breaking by Larson, they were forced to let it continue.